Skip to content

 Step 3:

-If you unhappy with the response you received, make a complaint to the Office of the Health Ombudsman (OHO).
+If you are unhappy with the response you received, make a complaint to the Office of the Health Ombudsman (OHO).

 Make your complaint in writing or orally and explain: